GoldenMM/liveodds/README.md

 <br>

-#### Legal
+#### Disclaimer
-I hereby denounce all liability when the MI6 cybercrime net inevitably closes in on users of this API.
+I hereby renounce all liability when the MI6 cybercrime net inevitably closes in on users of this API.
 If you do, in a moment of misguided recklessness, decide to use this API, you *will* go to jail, no ifs, buts or maybes, the cost of doing business here is hard time.
 So before you clone, ask yourself just how much you really want access to the latest odds in a python script, and is it worth throwing your life away for it?
 Would you torrent a car?